gawh/interpreter/README.md

     assembler ("bin/windows/assembler.exe" for Windows, "bin/linux/assembler" for Linux and "bin/macos/assembler" for MacOSX).

     For example:  python interpreter.py -a example.asm  assembles the file "example.asm" using the correct assembler for the user's operating system.
-The output file, which will be "example.rom", is then read and executed.
+The output file, which will be "example.hex", is then read and executed.

     If the assembly fails, the assembler's error message will be displayed.